com-480-data-visualization/com-480-project-corona-cocos/Milestone-1.md

   - Show the data on a world map with a time slider (option to go forward automatically at various speeds)
   - Display key events on the map when and where they happened (such as a big measure taken by country X at time Y)

 The general appearance will be close to the corona map example given above.
-However, the concept is different, this example does not permit to grap the insights we want to provide.
-Our goal is to be able to have an easy overview of the pandemy, of all its main aspects: number of infections/deaths/recoveries per countries but also growth rate, impact on countries policies, etc...
+However, the concept is different, this example does not permit to grap the insights we want to provide nor does it provide an animation of the evolution.
+Our goal is to be able to have an easy overview of the pandemy, of all its main aspects over time: number of infections/deaths/recoveries per countries but also growth rate, impact on countries policies, etc...
 It will provide a way to watch the history of the pandemy but also to analyze its sanitary and social impact.

 - What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).
   - Data visualization of the current state of the virus using world map and charts (many available everywhere).